We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 After raising a minimum of £500, you can apply for this grant by telling us exactly how you did it.
 To support your application you must also be able to supply at least three photos of fundraising activities, and/or any promotional materials you used (posters, leaflets, tickets etc).
 Successful candidates will be chosen based on the commitment and creativeness of their fundraising.

-Applications for the Martin Suthers’ Grant 2024 are now closed, however you are more than welcome to get your application for 2025 in early!
 To apply, please complete our online application form. via the link below, and send your supporting documents to fundraising@opwall.com via the file sharing website wetransfer.com.
-Next year’s deadline will be midnight on Monday 14th April 2025.
+The deadline is midnight on Monday 14th April 2025.

 Please note that the information you provide us with may be used to advise future volunteers on their fundraising.
 This could be in the form of case study documents, presentations, and social media posts.
 In addition, successful applicants will be expected to provide a short blog outlining their expedition experience on return to the UK or Ireland.